-For licensed NVOCCs (Non-Vessel-Operating Common Carrier), Federal Maritime Commission bond is for $75,000 plus $10,000 for every U.S. autonomous office aside of the main workplace.
+For licensed NVOCCs (Non-Vessel-Operating Common Carrier), the Federal Maritime Commission bond is $75,000 plus $10,000 for every U.S. autonomous office aside from the main workplace.
 On the other hand, unlicensed NVOCCs not based within the US must carry with them a $150,000 bond.

 Violating any prerequisite of the Shipping Act can lead to fines of up to $5,000 for every infringement, or up to $25,000 for each transgression when committed on purpose.

 How much does an Oklahoma Federal Maritime Commission Bond cost?

 The bond with all its features and benefits is not expensive.
 However, a Federal Maritime Commission Bond premium is hugely reliant on your financial credit report and status as a business person.
 Qualified candidates with excellent financial documentation and commendable business performance are expected to pay lesser than those who have an unfounded and fallacious credit history.

 How do I obtain an Oklahoma Federal Maritime Commission Bond?